Email: balderr2 (at) illinois.edu

 Office: B3 Coble Hall

 My work is broadly in stable homotopy.
 I am interested in chromatic homotopy, and in the tools that allow homotopical structure to be accessed by computationally acessible algebra.

 Here's my CV.

 Abstract.
-We develop some aspects of algebraic theories that are useful for working with some of the algebraic structures that arise in stable homotopy theory, such as those encoding well-behaved theories of power operations for E∞ ring spectra.
+We develop and exposit some general algebra useful for working with certain algebraic structures that arise in stable homotopy theory, such as those encoding well-behaved theories of power operations for E∞ ring spectra.
 In particular, we consider Quillen cohomology in the context of algebras over algebraic theories, plethories, and Koszul resolutions for algebras over additive theories.
 By combining this general algebra with obstruction-theoretic machinery, we obtain tools for computing with E∞ algebras over Fp and over Lubin-Tate spectra.
 As an application, we demonstrate the existence of E∞ periodic complex orientations at heights h ≤ 2.

 More.
 Slides for a talk I gave on the above two items.
 Slides for a variant.
 Slides for an older talk.
 Finally slides for a 10 minute video (YouTube link; file here, 16MiB) recorded for the eATEN.